 Dice the onion and get it cooking with the garlic and olive oil in a skillet.

 Meanwhile, slice the veggies very thin.
 (I didn’t dare try to use my mandolin again!)
+That tomato was really large, so I cut it in half before slicing, BTW.
+That’s why it looks like there are two.

 When the onions are soft and translucent, place them in the bottom of a baking dish (8×8 or round pie size).
 I sprayed the inside of my dish to make sure nothing would stick… I have a hunch that rubbing it with butter would add amazing flavor but I didn’t think of that till just now.